Xarxytarsan/FM-blog-card-preview/README.md

 ### Useful resources

-- (https://w3schools.com) - This helped me to deal with css properties like box-shadow and border-radius, along with any other question that popped up during the making of this
+- (https://w3schools.com) - This helped me to deal with css properties like box-shadow and border-radius, along with any other question that popped up during the making of this.
-- (https://www.htmlcheatsheet.com) - This site has many offshoots (of css, java , etc)
+- (https://www.htmlcheatsheet.com) - This site has many offshoots (of css, java , etc) that help with fine-tuning some properties.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author